Geeks in Phoenix

 Laptops

-Since laptops are portable, they tend to get damaged more often than a desktop or all-in-one computer.
-The most common damage I see is liquid spills.
-Once liquid gets into a laptop, it will run where ever gravity will take it.
+Since laptops are portable, they tend to get damaged more often than desktops or all-in-one computers.
+The most common damage I see is broken hinge mounts and liquid spills.
+In over twenty years of repairing laptops, I have only seen one broken hinge; it's always the mounting points that fail.

-And no matter how well you dry it out, there will eventually be some damage that appears.
+Once liquid enters a laptop, it will run whereever gravity takes it.
+And no matter how well you dry it out, some damage will eventually appear.
 And I am just talking about water here as other liquids, such as wine or juice, contain sugars and acids.

-I once had a laptop that had wine spilled on it.
-When I started to disassemble it, I noticed that the flat cables used to connect the different components inside of the laptop had started to deteriorate.
+I once had a laptop in the shop that had wine spilled on it.
+When I started disassembling it, I noticed that the flat cables used to connect the different components inside the laptop had begun to deteriorate.
 The wires were dissolving from the acidity in the wine.

 Desktops

-But desktop computers come in different forms, and they are not all created equal.
-For example, standard ATX, Mini-ATX, and ITX (motherboard form factor) based desktop computers use IEEE (Institute of Electrical and Electronics Engineers) form standard for computer components.
+However, desktop computers come in different forms and are not all created equal.
+For example, standard ATX, Mini-ATX, and ITX (motherboard form factor) based desktop computers use IEEE (Institute of Electrical and Electronics Engineers) form standards for computer components.

-What this means is that internal components such as power supplies, hard drives, graphic cards, and memory modules are all the same for each of these styles of the desktop computer.
+What this means is that internal components such as power supplies, hard drives, graphic cards, and memory modules are all the same for each of these styles of desktop computers.

 And then there is the SSF (Small Form Factor) desktop computer.
 These use the same style of memory modules as standard desktop systems but use low-profile expansion cards, like graphics cards.

-SSF systems also use smaller, and lower output power supplies, usually explicitly made to the specifications of the manufacturer of the computer.
-And the lower output power supplies can be an issue when upgrading components.
+SSF systems also use smaller and lower output power supplies, usually explicitly made to the computer manufacturer's specifications.
+The lower output power supplies can be an issue when upgrading components.

 For example, a customer wanted to upgrade the memory and graphics card in an SSF computer, but it only had a 250-watt power supply.
 Since everything inside of a computer takes wattage, including memory, I ended up having to find a low-profile graphics card that used under 30 watts of power.

-But some desktop computers do have a downside, and that is the size of the case.
-Gaming computers usually have huge cases so that they can accommodate cooling fans and liquid CPU coolers.
-High power systems generate a relatively large amount of heat.
+However, some desktop computers have a downside, which is the case's size.
+Gaming computers usually have huge cases to accommodate cooling fans and liquid CPU coolers.
+High-power systems generate a relatively large amount of heat.

-And of course, if you are going to have multiple monitors, those will take up a good amount of space too.
-I built a system for a customer that had six (6) monitors, two rows of three.
-With the desktop computer, keyboard, and mouse, the whole system ended up being almost eight (8) feet wide.
+And, of course, if you are going to have multiple monitors, those will take up a good amount of space, too.
+I built a system for a customer with six (6) monitors, two rows of three.
+The system was almost eight (8) feet wide with the monitor array, desktop computer, keyboard, and mouse.

 All-in-one

-This style of computer is excellent for people that do not have the room for separate components (a computer and monitor).
-You can get a pretty good size screen and all of the connections (USB ports, wired network port, and sometimes an external monitor port).
+This style of computer is excellent for people that do not have room for separate components (a computer and a monitor).
+You can get a pretty-good size screen and all of the connections (USB ports, wired network port, and sometimes an external monitor port).

-Now all-in-one computers come with and without touch screen function.
+Now, all-in-one computers come with and without touch screen functions.
 When it comes to touch screens, you have to remember that you will be extending your arm out to use it.

-This can make your shoulder hurt after an extended amount of time using it.
-You have to ask yourself if it is worth the additional cost to get the touch screen feature.
+This can make your shoulder hurt after using it for an extended amount of time.
+You have to ask yourself if getting the touch screen feature is worth the additional cost.

-I have worked on quite a few all-in-one computers and have found some will use laptop-style memory & drives, and some will use desktop-style memory and drives and some a combination of both.
+I have worked on quite a few all-in-one computers and found some will use laptop-style memory & drives, some will use desktop-style memory and drives, and some a combination of both.

 And heaven forbid you have to replace the screen in an all-in-one computer.
 Most of the time, you have to completely disassemble them to get the exact model number of the display.